Programming-Competitions/NeuripsHS/README.md

  - STT model, outputs text (whisper-small is good, finetune it on our langauges, need around 40 hours per language for a finetune, then convert to and inference with whisper.cpp)
  - emotion classifier model for audio
  - translation transformer, lang to lang
- - TTS model on final translated text to mediums
+ - TTS model on final translated text to mediums, use parler-tts https://huggingface.co/parler-tts/parler_tts_mini_v0.1

 ## Data Sourcing